UofS-Pulse-Binfo/uofspb_germplasm/README.md

  - KP Germplasm: provides data importers and general fields for all germplasm.
  - RIL Summary: provides a germplasm matrix summarizing RIL parentage including species.
  - Germplasm Collection: provides specialized fields for supporting germplasm collections.

+## Upgrade path from Separate Modules
+This package includes modules which used to stand alone (germ_summary, tripal_germplasm_importer, germcollection).
+To upgrade,

+1. Take note of any existing configuration both in Tripal > Extensions and Structure > Tripal Content Types.
+2. Disable and uninstall the existing modules.
+This will not delete any data in chado; however, you will need to re-configure the functionality.
+3. Remove the old module directories.
+4. Clone this package and re-install the modules
+5. Re-apply the configuration you took note of above.